ledgetech/ledge/README.md

 syntax: `local worker = ledge.create_worker(config)`

 Creates a `worker` instance inside the current Nginx worker process, for processing background jobs.
+You only need to call this once inside a single `init_worker` block, and it will be called for each Nginx worker that is configured.

 Job queues can be run at varying amounts of concurrency per worker, which can be set by providing `config` here.
 See [managing qless](#managing-qless) for more details.